Sommerregen/grav-plugin-shortcodes/README.md

 ## Installation and Updates

 Installing or updating the `Shortcodes` plugin can be done in one of two ways.
-Using the GPM (Grav Package Manager) installation update method or manual install by downloading [this plugin](https://github.com/sommerregen/grav-plugin-shortcodes) and extracting all plugin files to
+Using the GPM (Grav Package Manager) installation update method or (i.e. `bin/gpm install shortcodes`) manual install by downloading [this plugin](https://github.com/sommerregen/grav-plugin-shortcodes) and extracting all plugin files to

-    /your/site/grav/user/plugins/shortcodes
+    user/plugins/shortcodes

 For more informations, please check the [Installation and update guide](docs/INSTALL.md).